pinepain/php-ref/README.md

 ## Internals

-`Weak\Reference` class implemented by storing tracked object handlers and then wrapping it original `dtor_obj` handler with custom one, which meta-code is:
+The `Weak\Reference` class is implemented by storing tracked object handlers and then wrapping their original `dtor_obj` handlers with custom ones, with the meta-code:

 ```php
 run_original_dtor_obj($object);